-The Model Views Portal displays a variety of different views on the model data, providing an alternative to the Browser window.
-The MDG Technology for UPDM uses this window as a quick and easy method of locating all of your diagrams in the current model.
+The 'Model Views' tab of the Focus window displays a variety of different views on the model data, providing an alternative to the Browser window.
+The MDG Technology for UPDM uses this tab as a quick and easy method of locating all of your diagrams in the current model.

-To open the Model Views Portal, select 'Explore > Portals > Model Views'.
+To open the 'Model Views' tab, select 'Start > Desktop > Design > Focus > Views'.
 Expand the appropriate folders and double-click on the required diagram to open it.